praveen-kishore-pragya/Web-Development-Projects/README.md

 # Web-Development-Projects
-For practise of HTML, CSS and JS, I have done some hobby projects, which maybe requiring some slight modifiactions, but as beginner it's a great fun learning the things.
+For practising HTML, CSS and JS, I have done some hobby projects, which maybe requiring some slight modifiactions, but as beginner it's a great fun learning the things.

 The projects are: